 Local 56 Executive Board Members

-Vice President Bennie Keys has been a member of Local 56 since 1989.
-He has been on the Executive board for about 7 years.
-He was also on The AFM's Diversity Council for two years.
-He is also the Business agent for our very fine Local.
-If you would like to contact him, his number is 813-0753, E-mail him at firstname.lastname@example.org.
+Bennie Keys is a jazz & pop drummer and has been a member of Local 56 since 1989.
+He was elected to the Local 56 Executive Board, later becoming the Vice President, and in 2018 was elected President.
+He has been on the Diversity Council for the American Federation of Musicians for several years.
+If you would like to contact him, his number is 813-0753, E-mail him at email@example.com.

 As a retired technologist and claims analyst for Amway Corporation, Elgin plays these days for the love of it and spends his spare time listening to his jazz collection, as well as offering technical assistance and moral support to young bassists when requested.
 He also leads his own group, ELGIN VINES & COMPANY.

 Christina Fong was elected to the Board of Directors for Local 56 in January 2017.

 A member of the Grand Rapids Symphony and the Local 56 since 1988, Fong is currently Associate Concertmaster and plays in the Symphony’s Calder Quintet, which tours western Michigan giving civic and educational concerts.
 From 1990 to 2002 Fong served as an adjunct instructor of violin at Grand Valley State University.